shreehari-2505/python_internship_task1/README.md

 Before-and-after visualizations and statistics were included to demonstrate the effectiveness of each transformation, resulting in a fully prepared dataset suitable for machine learning applications such as price prediction.

 Repository Contents
-preprocessing_notebook.ipynb: Core notebook with code, explanations, and visualizations.
+internship_task1.ipynb: Core notebook with code, explanations, and visualizations.

 train.csv: Original Kaggle dataset.

 cleaned_data.csv: Preprocessed output file.

 Execution Instructions
-Open preprocessing_notebook.ipynb in Google Colab.
+Open internship_task1.ipynb in Google Colab.
 Upload train.csv if necessary and execute the cells sequentially.
 No additional installations are required beyond standard libraries.